GAD-DIMNT-CPTEC/GSIBerror/docs/en/install.md

 # Installation

-The installation of the `GSIBerror` package can be made trough pip or the git repository.
+The installation of the `GSIBerror` package can be made through pip or the git repository.
 In this page, there are presented the methods so the user can choose what best fit their needs.

 !!! warning "Warning"

     Before you begin, make sure you have a Python distribution installed in your computer.
-To make it easier, it is recommended the installation of [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
+To make it easier, it is recommended to install of [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).

 ## Pip

-To install the `GSIBerror` package, first create a Python virtual environment using `venv` and install the `GSIBerror` package using `pip`:
+To install `GSIBerror`, first create a Python virtual environment using `venv` and install the `GSIBerror` package using `pip`:

 ```bash linenums="1"
 python -m venv GSIBerror